 But you have information about existing customers that’s available right now.
-You can look at your digital data and get immediate feedback on what these customers do.
+You can look at your digital data, and get immediate feedback about these customers.

 Most of this data comes from your loyal customers.
 They’re the ones you interact with the most.
-If you pick up declines in these numbers, you know you’ve got a problem you need to fix quickly.
+If you notice declines in these numbers, you know you’ve got a problem you need to fix quickly.

 Look at former big brands like Nokia or Blockbuster.
 They had high customer loyalty right up to the point where they didn’t.

-A competitor (Apple and Netflix) came out with something better and customers moved on.
+A competitor (Apple and Netflix) came out with something better, and customers moved on.
 Loyalty vanished.
-As so did those brands in time.
+As did those brands eventually.

 Retention is easier and cheaper

 Another common argument for customer loyalty is it’s much easier and cheaper to retain customers than to acquire them.

 On the surface, that’s true.
 But it’s more complicated than that.
 Retention and acquisition work in different ways.
 And you need both to grow.